Will-Schutte-Cove/Will-Schutte-Cove/README.md

-- 👋 Hi, I’m Will Schutte
+- 👋 Hi, I’m Will!
-- 👀 Just started here at Cove as a full-stack software engineer
-- 🌱 I’m still learning the code base
+- 🐻 Tech Lead for Frontend Architecture here at Covetool!
 - 📫 Feel free to say hi!
+-